th0rgall/public-notes/Experiences/SendGrid.md

 For another project ([Women Don't Cycle](/projects/women-dont-cycle-documentary)), I combined [Maizzle](https://maizzle.com/) with a simple storage bucket to write emails in Markdown, render them into HTML in the bucket.
 These templates are then used together with substitution tags when sending transactional email via SendGrid.
 I personally appreciated the simplicity of Markdown over WYSIWYG templates, because all three language versions of the same email can actually reuse the same HTML template, and both the template and content can be independently updated.

 Another benefit was that we didn't have to use SendGrid's _Contacts_ and _Contact list_ features (and suffer its caveats), every email audience was queried straight from our own database without synchronization steps.
 Maybe this custom solution could be extended to fit WTMG's needs and the needs of other multilingual organizations better.
 If we add more languages to our email repertoire, I will consider building our own solution.

+[^1]: Minutes after sending a newsletter to thousands of people in March 2025, we could verify some reports of transactional password reset email links taking 3-5 minutes to be sent.
+So it's not perfect, likely due to the high activity from our account at that time.